 - 1. Verify that the institution has demonstrated it is appropriately disclosing its transfer policies to students and to the public.
 Policies should contain information about the criteria the institution uses to make transfer decisions. - Review the institution's transfer policies. - Review any articulation agreements the institution has in place, including articulation agreements at the institution level and for specific programs and how the institution publicly discloses information about those articulation agreements. - Consider where the institution discloses these policies (e.g., in its catalog, on its website) and how easily current and prospective students can access that information. - Determine whether the disclosed information clearly explains any articulation arrangements the institution has with other institutions.
 The information the institution provides to students should explain any program-specific articulation agreements in place and should clearly identify program-specific articulation agreements as such.
-Also, the information the institution provides should include whether the articulation agreement anticipates that the institution (1) accepts credits from the other institution(s) in the articulation agreement; (2) sends credits to the other institution(s) in the articulation agreements; (3) both offers and accepts credits with the institution(s) in the articulation agreement; and (4) what specific credits articulate through the agreement (e.g., general education only; pre-professional nursing courses only; etc.).
-Note that the institution need not make public the entire articulation agreement, but it needs to make public to students relevant information about these agreements so that they can better plan their education.
+Also, the information the institution provides should include whether the articulation agreement anticipates that the institution (1) accepts credits from the other institution(s) in the articulation agreement; (2) sends credits to the other institution(s) in the articulation agreement; (3) both offers and accepts credits with the institution(s) in the articulation agreement; and (4) what specific credits articulate through the agreement (e.g., general education only; pre-professional nursing courses only; etc.).
+Note that the institution need not make public the entire articulation agreements so that they can better plan their education.

-decisions.
-2. Check the response that reflects the team's conclusions after reviewing this component of Federal Compliance: The institution meets HLC's requirements. ☐ The institution meets HLC's requirements, but additional monitoring is recommended.
-The institution does not meet HLC's requirements and additional monitoring is recommended. ☐ The Federal Compliance reviewer/evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
+- Verify that the institution has an appropriate process to align the disclosed transfer policies with the criteria and procedures used by the institution in making transfer decisions. - 2.
+Check the response that reflects the team's conclusions after reviewing this component of Federal Compliance: - The institution meets HLC's requirements. - The institution meets HLC's requirements, but additional monitoring is recommended. - The institution does not meet HLC's requirements and additional monitoring is recommended. - ☐ The Federal Compliance reviewer/evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
 See Criterion (insert appropriate reference).

-Rationale: Washburn appropriately discloses transfer policies to students and the public including information concerning the criteria it uses in making transfer decisions.
+Washburn appropriately discloses transfer policies to students and the public including information concerning the criteria it uses in making transfer decisions.
 Appendix D provides links to relevant information provided in the Undergraduate Catalog, on a general transfer webpage, on the Registrar's transfer webpage, and on an International Student Transfer page.
 Information on a variety of different circumstances is provided, as well as a detailed explanation of the review process involved: "How Your Credits Transfer."
 Appendix E lists the university's articulation agreements and details the transfer policies in each.
-Additional monitoring, if any: None